NixOS/nixos-weekly/content/2018/02-life-before-death.rst

 - `Syntax highlighting Nix expressions in mcedit`_ by Sander van der Burg

+- `Diagnosing problems and running maintenance tasks in a network with services deployed by Disnix`_ by Sander van der Burg

 - `OneDrive on NixOS using Docker`_ by  Nathan Bijnens

 - (French) `Journal le "style fonctionnel" en vidéos (Nix, NixOS, Haskell)`_